yl656/ECE4960/Labs/Lab12.md

 <center><img src="/ECE4960/assets/images/lab12/init.png" width="600"></center>

-For the deadband and saturation, we know from lab 6 that the cart has a maximum velocity of $2.75m/s$.
-For the minimum velocity, I decided on $0.2m/s$ because it seems resonable.
-Therefore, if the absolute value of $u$ is above 2.75, it is capped.
-If it is below 0.2, it is set to 0.
+For the deadband and saturation, we know from lab 6 that the cart has a maximum acceleration of about $3m/s^2$.
+For the minimum acceleration, I decided on $0.2m/s^2$ because it seems resonable.
+This is honestly not great because drag is ignored.

 <center><video width="600"><source src="/ECE4960/assets/videos/lab12/deadsat.mp4"></video></center>